jamesecahill/hibernate-spring-redis-test/README.md

-# Hibernate, Sprint, Redis Test
+# Hibernate, Spring, Redis Test

 Simple project to test out Spring, backed by hibernate with automatic L2 cache in Redis